DanielJLester/CAM-Reconciliation-Intelligence/README.md

 5. **CAM Reconciliation Budget** - Assumption: a good asset manager will include a CAM reconcilation amount in a budget.
 The product uses the historical feature to feed an annual budget insight.
 The budget would be included as a function to support making the end of year reconciliation decisions.
 For example, if the total reconciliation/net weighted difference is 10% more/less than the budget, ignore and pay.

 6. **Tracking throughout the year** - The prototype focuses on the short time window when the CAM reconciliation reports are received.
-This makes the product's usage seasonal, but CAM related updates throughout the year could be incorporated, connecting the product to the real estate owner themselves, so that the reconciliation is more robust, and less of surprise.
+This makes the product's usage seasonal, but CAM related updates the tenant is made aware of, throughout the year could be incorporated, connecting the product to the real estate owner themselves, so that the reconciliation is more robust, and less of surprise.
 Connecting to the owner broadens the products exposure, and lets the owner know they need to be more robust in their reconcilliations, and REAL is the solution!

+7. **Integrations** - Integrating with emails, file storage to streamline the process, reducing the cognitive load on tracking and preparations.